isaackleislemurphy/stanford/cs236g/README.md

  	- `model.py`: contains functions to train, evaluate, and visualize your GAN.
 They should be utilized in one of the files in `src/scripts`.
  	- `scripts`: contains run-scripts to fit a particular model.
 Currently has `train_baseline.py` only; just call `python3 train_baseline.py` to deploy a training run.

+### Notes
+Lastly, as my AWS credit situation is still unresolved, the `src/scripts/train_baseline.py` script only functions for a small/toy dataset over a limited number of epochs on local CPU.
+Additional evaluation and model saving criteria will be pushed once VM/GPU situation is resolved.